lisophorm/BlackSwanTest/README.md

 LivwReload

 Bespoke components:
-YoutubeFeed.factory: handles the data logic of the application.
-Interacts with the youtube API Preload.factory: handles a preload transtion for the loading states and for the change of URL.
+**YoutubeFeed.factory**: handles the data logic of the application.
+Interacts with the youtube API **Preload.factory**: handles a preload transtion for the loading states and for the change of URL.
-It has a safety timeout, in case of unxpected exceptions. cutText.Filter: add the three dots to truncate text EnterKey.directive: checks for the return key in input fields SearchResults.service: preserves data across views/states - it stores also the scroll position of the search results
+It has a safety timeout, in case of unxpected exceptions.
+**cutText.Filter**: add the three dots to truncate text **EnterKey.directive**: checks for the return key in input fields **SearchResults.service**: preserves data across views/states - it stores also the scroll position of the search results

-*** Pagination
+***** Pagination**
 With more time I would have used infinite scroll